George A. Jackson Award

 Financial Support

-- The Jackson Award is for two years beyond entry term for both masters and doctoral students to be awarded during the academic year (August to May).
+- The Jackson Award is for two years beyond entry term for fall and spring semesters (four semesters).
 Summer is not included.

-- Master’s students receive 50% of tuition each fall and spring semester for two years, which together with the tuition scholarship, gives 100% tuition coverage plus a $300 contribution towards mandatory fees.
+- Master’s students receive 25% of tuition, which together with the tuition scholarship, gives 100% tuition coverage plus a $300 contribution towards mandatory fees.